Analysis | Karl Rove was a warrior in the GOP’s voter fraud crusades. Even he says it’s over for Trump.

 Going back further, Rove also had experience in engineering the overturning of an election result while pushing allegations of malfeasance.
 Early in his political career — in 1994 — he worked for a candidate for chief justice of the Alabama Supreme Court, Perry Hooper.
 As Joshua Green expertly documented a decade later, Hooper trailed by about 300 votes in unofficial tallies.
 His opponent declared victory, but Rove went to work:

 Rove had other plans, and immediately moved for a recount.
 “Karl called the next morning,” says a former Rove staffer.
 “He said, ‘We came real close.
 You guys did a great job.
 But now we really need to rally around Perry Hooper.
-We’ve got a real good shot at this, but we need to win over the people of Alabama.’”
-Rove explained how this was to be done.
+We’ve got a real good shot at this, but we need to win over the people of Alabama.’ ” Rove explained how this was to be done.
 “Our role was to try to keep people motivated about Perry Hooper’s election,” the staffer continued, “and then to undermine the other side’s support by casting them as liars, cheaters, stealers, immoral — all of that.”
 (Rove did not respond to requests for an interview for this article.)...The campaign quickly obtained a restraining order to preserve the ballots.
 Then the tactical battle began.
 Rather than focus on a handful of Republican counties that might yield extra votes, Rove dispatched campaign staffers and hired investigators to every county to observe the counting and turn up evidence of fraud.
 In one county a probate judge was discovered to have erroneously excluded 100 votes for Hooper.
 Voting machines in two others had failed to count all the returns.
 Mindful of public opinion, according to staffers, the campaign spread tales of poll watchers threatened with arrest; probate judges locking themselves in their offices and refusing to admit campaign workers; votes being cast in absentia for comatose nursing-home patients; and Democrats caught in a cemetery writing down the names of the dead in order to put them on absentee ballots.As the recount progressed, the margin continued to narrow.
 Three days after the election Hooper held a press conference to drive home the idea that the election was being stolen.
 He declared, “We have endured lies in this campaign, but I’ll be damned if I will accept outright thievery.”
 The recount stretched on, and Hooper’s campaign continued to chip away at Hornsby’s lead.
 By November 21 one tally had it at nine votes.

 Ultimately, after battles over absentee ballots concluded nearly a year after Election Day, Hooper won the race by 262 votes.

-In other words, Rove is the very rare Republican whose claims of voting problems actually changed the result of a race, yet not even he sees any merit in Trump trying to overturn losses of tens of thousands of votes in the decisive states.
+In other words, Rove is the very rare Republican whose claims of voting problems changed the result of a race, yet not even he sees any merit in Trump’s trying to overturn losses of tens of thousands of votes in the decisive states.

 But Rove is not alone in shunning Trump’s effort despite a past focused on rooting out alleged fraud.
 Iglesias has described himself previously as a voter fraud “true believer,” but last week he called Trump’s claims “fantasy.”